kymatio/kymatio/README.md

 The software uses PyTorch + NumPy FFT on CPU, and PyTorch + CuPy + CuFFT on GPU.

-We used PyTorch for running experiments in <https://arxiv.org/abs/1703.08961>, but it should be trivial to copy Scattering outputs to CPU (or run on CPU and convert to `numpy.ndarray` via `.numpy()`) to use with other frameworks, e.g. Chainer, Theano or Tensorflow.

 Previous version of the code can be found at <https://github.com/edouardoyallon/scatwave>